-Antarctic icebergs can be of both of glacial origin or ice shelf origin, the tabular ice shelf ones are the biggest by a long way, a dimension of 10 miles is not unusual for tabular bergs.
+Antarctic icebergs can be of both of glacial origin or ice shelf origin, the tabular ice shelf ones are the biggest by a long way, a dimension of 10 km is not unusual for tabular bergs.
 The largest iceberg ever recorded was sighted in 1956 by the icebreaker USS Glacier, it was at the time 335 x 97 kilometers, at 31,000 square kilometers nearly three times as large as B15 above.
 This was at a time before satellite observations and measurements were taken, so it may have originally been even bigger.
 Tabular bergs can be 40m high out of the water giving a total thickness of around 320m or over 1000 feet.

 Everybody knows that most of an iceberg lies under the water, but most don't know that the amount beneath the surface varies from about 50% to 99%.

-Some icebergs carry rocks and stones of all sizes down to gravel and fine powder so appearing dark grey or black in parts like the one in the picture below.
+Some icebergs carry rocks and stones of all sizes down to gravel and fine powder so appearing dark grey or black in parts like the one in the picture above.
 The debris accumulated on the ice when it was part of a glacier becoming frozen into the ice itself.
 As the berg melts into the sea, this debris is spread around which can result in a fertilizing effect if it is rich in minerals.

 How can people stand next to icebergs?Ice-bergs drift around the Southern Ocean carried by the currents and blown by the winds.
 In the winter the sea-ice freezes around them and effectively glues them in place until the spring when the ice breaks up and they can begin to move again.

 During this frozen-in time, it is possible to travel out across the sea-ice and walk right up to the bergs.
 It can be quite magical standing next to an ice-berg, especially when the sun is shining and glistening off the ice.
 The sun can also penetrate the ice and be reflected off inner surfaces giving a whole variety of effects and colours from white through a range of vivid blues, quite an unreal experience.
-Less welcome is the fact that the sun warms up the ice making it expand slowly causing a whole range of eerie sounds, creaks and groans with the occasional bang.
+Less welcome is the fact that the sun warms up the ice making it expand slowly causing a whole range of eerie sounds, creaks and groans with the occasional crack and bang.
 The knowledge that bergs can tip up even in the winter months makes it a less than comfortable place to want to stand for too long.
 The surrounding sea-ice also moves up and down the side of the berg with the tide adding to the array of noises.